MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Place.md

 ### -City
 The City parameter specifies the room's city.
 If the value contains spaces, enclose the value in quotation marks (").

+For rooms synced with Active Directory this property should be modified on-premises.

 ```yaml
 Type: String
 Parameter Sets: (All)